 Linnansaari National Park is basically a collection of over 300 islands on Lake Saimaa, which is the biggest lake in Finland.
 Lake Saimaa is so large and winding that you might not realize the body of water you’re looking at is the same lake you saw a couple hours and 100 miles ago.
 The national park was made official in 1956 and helps protect one of the rarest and endangered seal species in the world: the ringed seal.
 Spotting one, though somewhat common here, is a claim-to-fame very few people can make.

 These seals have bigger eyes than most others, making them cartoonishly cute.
 The rings on their fur, which is quite fluffy on young pups when they crawl out of the water for a bit, form a distinct pattern for each one.
 They’re thought to be as intelligent as dogs.
 In spring, the seals are often seen on top of rocks, drying out, and in summer, you can spot their heads (about the size of a bowling ball) swimming just above the water.
 In winter, volunteers help protect their nests during their breeding season, which are getting harder to maintain with a warming planet.
 Once ice forms on the surface of the lake, the seals swim underwater and dig a hole up into the ice from below with their claws.
-A thick layer of snow sits on top of the ice, so they then burrow under the snow and above the ice, creating a warm den for their pups.
+A thick layer of snow sits on top of the ice, so they then burrow under the snow and above the ice, creating a warmly insulated den for their pups.
 The volunteers add more snow on top (since there’s less of it these days) to keep them warm and protect them from foxes, wolverines, and eagles.
 Camping is strictly prohibited at this time of year for further protection—for those of you who were super eager to sleep outside in the snow.

 The national park is also home to osprey and their huge nests up in the trees.
 You can also spot elk, deer, lynxes, and beavers.
 But other than wildlife, probably the best activity in Linnansaari is boating and being on the water in summer or northern lights and skiing in winter.